Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues: Probabilistic forecast reconciliation

 \subsection{Parametric framework: Gaussian reconciliation}

 It is possible to obtain a reconciled probabilistic forecast analytically for some parametric distributions, such as the multivariate normal \citep{corani2021, eckert2021, panagiotelis2023, wickramasuriya2021b}.
 In the cross-sectional framework, \cite{panagiotelis2023} show that, starting from an elliptical distribution for the base forecasts, the reconciled forecast distribution is also elliptical.
-Using the results shown in \autoref{sec:not}, we may extend\footnote{We assume $H =1$ and simplify the notation by removing the $h$ suffix without loss of generality} this results to the cross-temporal case.
-To obtain a reconciled forecast using the multivariate normal distribution, we start with a base forecast distributed as $\mathcal{N}(\widehat{\xvet}, \Sigmavet)$, where $\widehat{\xvet}_h$ is the mean vector and $\Sigmavet$ is the covariance matrix of the base forecasts.
-The reconciled forecast distribution is then given by $\mathcal{N}(\widetilde{\xvet}, \widetilde{\Omegavet})$, where
+Using the results shown in \autoref{sec:not}, we extend\footnote{We assume $H =1$ and simplify the notation by removing the $h$ suffix without loss of generality} this results to the cross-temporal case.
+To obtain a reconciled forecast using the multivariate normal distribution, we start with a base forecast distributed as $\mathcal{N}(\widehat{\xvet}, \Omegavet)$, where $\widehat{\xvet}$ is the mean vector and $\Omegavet$ is the covariance matrix of the base forecasts.
+Using standard results for the Gaussian case, the reconciled forecast distribution is given by $\mathcal{N}(\widetilde{\xvet}, \widetilde{\Omegavet})$, where

 where $\Mvet$ is the projection matrix defined in \eqref{eq:Mvet}.
-Note that if we assume that $\Sigmavet = \Omegavet_{ct}$, then the covariance matrix in \eqref{eq:meanvar} simplifies to $\widetilde{\Omegavet} = \Mvet \Omegavet_{ct}$.
-In the cross-temporal case, sensibly estimating the covariance matrix $\Sigmavet$ can be difficult because we need to simultaneously consider both the temporal and cross-sectional structures.
+Note that if we assume that $\Omegavet = \Omegavet_{ct}$ (see the projection matrices in (\ref{eq:Mvet}) and (\ref{eq:SGy})), then the covariance matrix in \eqref{eq:meanvar} simplifies to $\widetilde{\Omegavet} = \Mvet \Omegavet_{ct}$.
+In the cross-temporal case, sensibly estimating the covariance matrix $\Omegavet$ can be difficult because we need to simultaneously consider both the temporal and cross-sectional structures.
 This requires many parameters to be estimated, which can be challenging in practice.
-Additionally, naively using one-step residuals to estimate the cross-temporal correlation structure can lead to an inappropriate estimate of the covariance matrix\footnote{In particular, some temporal covariances are fixed to zero (see the online appendix for more details).}.
+Additionally, naively using one-step residuals to estimate the cross-temporal correlation structure can lead to an inappropriate estimate of the covariance matrix\footnote{In particular, some temporal covariances are fixed to zero (see the online appendix C for more details).}.
 These challenges will be explored in more depth in the following sections.